tindandelion/carnd-unscented-kalman-filter-p7/README.md

 This project uses a non-linear motion model for the vehicle being tracked.
 Unlike the previous project for
 [Extended Kalman Filter](https://github.com/tindandelion/carnd-extended-kalman-filter-p6)
-that assumed a linear motion model with a constant speed, this project invokes a model that accounts better for non-linear movements.
+that assumed a linear motion model with a constant velocity, this project invokes a model that accounts better for non-linear movements.

 Specifically, this motion model is called *Constant Turn Rate and Velocity